ocykat/randy/README.md

 ## Names
+I do not own the dataset.
+All credits go to the following repositories:

-* Names are taken from [this repository](https://github.com/dominictarr/random-name)
+* Names are taken from [this repository](https://github.com/dominictarr/random-name).
+* Addresses are taken from [this repository](https://github.com/EthanRBrown/rrad.git).
+For more addresses, take a look [here](https://openaddresses.io).